System Requirements

 New Linux users must read the First Time User page before using Ardour.

-Computer Any 32 or 64 bit Intel system.
+Computer Any 64 bit Intel or ARM (Apple Silicon) system.
 CPU speed limits the amount of signal processing you can do.

 RAM 2GB is recommended, more is always better